cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     8 bit, x/y slice through a 3D PSF taken at the center (focal plane).

-2. Convolve the groundtruth image with the PSF by loading the file PSF-LeicaSP8-63x-Ar488.txt (the file is available on sciebo or as an attachment to the PSF image on OMERO) in the convolver dialog.
+2. Convolve the groundtruth image with the PSF by loading the file PSF-LeicaSP8-63x-Ar488.txt (the file is available as an attachment to the PSF image on OMERO) in the convolver dialog.

 3. Compare the groundtruth image with the convolved image.
 This is what happens every time you take an image with the microscope!
 (Although